Visiting the obsessives on the day of the verdict.

 I think she's actually guilty.

 Well, I don't get fooled by the whole “nice girl look” thing.
 I think it's quite the opposite.
-In most cases people who look like angels are the most evil, like Amanda.
+In most cases people who look like angels are the really evil – just like Amanda.

 Rodrigue and Animata - Congo